sabafathi11/Image-Generative-Models/README.md

 ### 3. Denoising Diffusion Probabilistic Model (DDPM)
 A diffusion-based model that generates images by learning to reverse a noise corruption process, producing high-quality samples through iterative denoising.

-## Contact

-For questions or collaboration opportunities, please reach out through GitHub issues or contact the repository owner.